-There are 105 Joshua trees located on the property and 22 of the trees are suitable for relocation/transplanting.
-This conclusion was based on: (1) trees which were one foot or greater in height and less than twelve feet tall (approximate); (2) in good health; (3), two branches or less; (4) density of trees (i.e., no clonal trees); (5) no exposed roots; and (6) trees that are not leaning over excessively.
-As indicated in Table 4-1, the majority of the Joshua trees which were not suitable for relocation are relatively large ranging from about 15 to 35 feet in height.
+There are 33 Joshua trees located on the property and 1 of the trees is suitable for relocation/transplanting.
+This conclusion was based on: (1) trees which were one foot or greater in height and less than twelve feet tall (approximate); (2) in good health; (3), three branches or less; (4) trees that are not leaning over excessively; (5) no yellow or brown fronds; (6) density of trees (i.e., no clonal trees); (7) no exposed roots at the root ball; and (8) dead.
+As indicated in Table 4-1, the majority of the Joshua trees which were not suitable for relocation are relatively large ranging from about 12 to 35 feet in height.

 As of September 22, 2020, the California Department of Fish and Wildlife temporarily listed the western Joshua tree (Yucca brevifolia) as an endangered species for one year until a final decision is made in 2021.
-Therefore, any attempt to remove a Joshua tree, dead or alive, from its current position will require an Incidental Take Permit (ITP).
+Therefore, any attempt to remove the Joshua tree from its current position will require an Incidental Take Permit (ITP).

 The City of Victorville's Municipal Code (Chapter 13.33) requires preservation of Joshua trees given their importance in the desert community.
-A qualified City-approved biologist or arborist should be retained to conduct any future relocation/transplanting activities and should follow the protocol of the County's Municipal Code (Appendix B: Chapter 88.01).
+A qualified City-approved biologist or arborist should be retained to conduct any future relocation/transplanting activities and should follow the protocol of the County's Municipal Code (Appendix B: Chapter 88.01.060).
 The following criteria will be utilized by the contractor when conducting any future transplanting activities.

-A. The Joshua trees will be retained in place or replanted somewhere on the site where they can remain in perpetuity or will be transplanted to an off-site area approved by the City where they can remain in perpetuity.
-Joshua trees which are deemed not suitable for transplanting will be cut-up and discarded as per City requirements.

-B. Earthen berms will be created around each tree by the biologist prior to excavation and the trees will be watered approximately one week before transplanting.
-Watering the trees prior to excavation will help make excavation easier, ensure the root ball will hold together, and minimize stress to the tree.

-C. Each tree will be moved to a pre-selected location which has already been excavated and will be placed and oriented in the same direction as their original direction.
+- A. The Joshua trees will be retained in place or replanted somewhere on the site where they can remain in perpetuity or will be transplanted to an off-site area approved by the city where they can remain in perpetuity.
+Joshua trees which are deemed not suitable for transplanting will be cut-up and discarded as per City requirements. - B. Earthen berms will be created around each tree by the biologist prior to excavation and the trees will be watered approximately one week before transplanting.
+Watering the trees prior to excavation will help make excavation easier, ensure the root ball will hold together, and minimize stress to the tree. - C. Each tree will be moved to a pre-selected location which has already been excavated and will be placed and oriented in the same direction as their original direction.
 The hole will be backfilled with native soil, and the transplanted tree will be immediately watered.
 As noted in Section 3.0, a numbered metal tag was placed on the north side of the trees and the trees were also flagged with surveyor's flagging.
 The biologist will develop a watering regimen to ensure the survival of the transplanted trees.
 The watering regimen will be based upon the needs of the trees and the local precipitation.